MMTObservatory/mmtwfs/docs/index.rst

  MMTWFS
 ================

-Welcome to the documentation for the MMTO's wavefront sensor analysis software: `mmtwfs`!
+Welcome to the documentation for the MMTO's wavefront sensor analysis software: `mmtwfs`

 Documentation
 =============